Peoria Slip and Fall Lawyer

 How To Prove Liability in A Slip and Fall Claim?

-To win your lawsuit, you must be able to prove that someone else is liable for your accident.
+You must prove that someone else is liable for your accident to win your lawsuit.
 In addition, you must prove that:

-- They breached the duty of care by their negligent behavior
+• They breached the duty of care through their negligent behavior

 What To Include in Your Claim?